Balto 3: Wings of Change

 Is it any good?

-While this third installment of the Balto series feels a bit padded here and there with superfluous songs and boy-goose-meets-girl-goose side stories, the central story of dogs vs. plane is engaging enough to keep everyone in the family interested.
+This third installment of the Balto series feels a bit padded here and there with superfluous songs and boy-goose-meets-girl-goose side stories.
+But the central story of dogs vs. plane is engaging enough to keep everyone in the family interested.

 It's a decent mix of action and comic relief, plus enthralling chase scenes and characters learning to do the right thing.
 Furthermore, as it's set in 1928 Nome, Alaska, BALTO 3: WINGS OF CHANGE also provides an opportunity for families to discuss what day-to-day reality was like for those who lived there back then, and how it contrasts with how we live today.